Savscripts/Hawaii_Wage_Disparity_Analysis/README.md

 Regression analysis of 2023 ACS PUMS microdata testing whether Native Hawaiian status is associated with lower wages, and whether education pays off equally across that status.

-Group project (5 members), Seattle University MSBA. **My contribution: results interpretation and analysis write-up** — translating the regression output into the substantive findings and policy implications below.

 ## Research questions

 1. Does being Native Hawaiian correlate with income?